 Does ophthalmoscopy hurt?

 If dilation is required, the accompanying temporary vision impairment may lead to slightly uncomfortable light sensitivity during that time.
-In the event that your doctor elects to dilate your eyes, you may be given disposable sunglasses before you leave the office to reduce any discomfort when you get outside.
+In the event that your eye doctor elects to dilate your eyes, you may be given disposable sunglasses before you leave the office to reduce any discomfort when you get outside.

 Will my eyes need to be dilated?